itskenny0/fail2ban-endlessh/README.md

 ## Intro

-I love the idea of endlesssh (https://github.com/skeeto/endlessh), but I want to keep my SSH server running on port 22.
+I love the idea of endlessh (https://github.com/skeeto/endlessh), but I want to keep my SSH server running on port 22.
 At the same time, I like to waste the time of people with malicious intent.

 This led me to write this short config for fail2ban that will, instead of banning the IP that has mistreated you, redirects all its traffic to a locally running instance of endlessh.

 While this method is not as effective as endlessh itself, it serves as a good middle ground and requires very minor modifications to your system.

 ## Installing